simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 So, what happens if we call `add_label` multiple times?
 Well, in short, it currently leaves the memory allocated and the objective-c side of the FFI leaves this as a dangling pointer.
-We should definitely feel bad about it but I or someone else will write posts or add better memory management into bindgen for this issue.
+We should definitely feel bad about it but I or someone else will write a post on how to do this in a more correct and safe way.

 # UITextView

-Now, let's add a text field.
 In the past, I've made [`iced`](https://github.com/hecrj/iced/pull/57) work on iOS but there was no keyboard input and makes it a little hard to use.
+So, using the native keyboard pop up and work is pretty important to an iOS app.

-Let's put a `add_text_view` call in the `Event::NewEvents(StartCause::Init)` branch of the main event loop in winit [similar to above](#uilabel):
+To start, Let's put a `add_text_view` call in the `Event::NewEvents(StartCause::Init)` branch of the main event loop in winit [similar to above](#uilabel):
 ```rust
 Event::NewEvents(StartCause::Init) => {
     add_label("THIS IS SOME TEXT".to_string(), root_view);